jessicakan789/team5/README.md

 ## Description

-The COVID calculator is an application that allows users to put in location information and returns data about covid rates using an API and database.
-The COVID calculator gives the user simple advice to follow to reduce their risk of catching covid based on percentage risk or some scale of our own.
+The COVID calculator is an application that allows users to put in location information and returns data about COVID rates using an API and database.
+The COVID calculator gives the user simple advice to follow to reduce their risk of catching COVID based on risk.
 Also, it compares local rates to nationwide rates to give users some context to their local rate.

 ## How to use